sujmishra/data-science-berkley/Assignment-17.1/README.md

 |Model Recall Score          | 0.6235 |
 |Model F1 Score              | 0.2595 |

----
-**NOTE**
+> [!NOTE]

-Running the LogisticRegression with default parameters showed the same accuracy as the baseline model.
+> Running the LogisticRegression with default parameters showed the same accuracy as the baseline model.
 This shows a high degree of imbalance.
 The above numbers were obtained using a balanced class weight.
----

 ## Model Comparision
 | Model  	                 | Training Time (Seconds) | Training Accuracy | Testing Accuracy|